solomonarul/EBox/lib/bf/docs/LORE.md

 (I got it from [here](https://dpk.land/io/bfc))

 This apparent simplicity leaves room for a lot of complexity in how we approach this problem.
-This is what this module solves.
+This is what this module attempts to solve.

 ## Optimization #1: the obvious.